CS601-F21/project3-caracao718/README.md

 ### System Tests

 System tests will test the end-to-end execution of your program.
-A system test would use a client program to make a request (valid or invalid) of your deployed server and verify that the response is correct.
+A system test would use a client program to make a request (valid or invalid) of your deployed framework and verify that the response is correct.

 ## Other Advice
 1. You may limit the size of the `InvertedIndex` used in Part 2 to 10,000 records.
 2. It is strongly recommended that you implement thorough logging in your solution.
 This will help you debug.
-Your logs should indicate which requests were made to your server and where your server went wrong.
+Your logs should indicate which requests were made to your framework and where your framework went wrong.
 3. Consider using curl or another client program to perform initial tests on your deployed solution.
 Below are a few requests to get you started.

 ```